hdc-arizona/traveler-integrated/static/README.md

 *should* be relatively self-contained, though you should still do sensible things like wrapping your styles in a view-specific selector to keep things from interfering with one another (see any of the `.less` files for an example).
+Also, I've tried to keep things like the interface-wide color palette defined in a global file (e.g. `style/colors.less`).